LDMX-Software/ldmx-software.github.io/docs/Structure-of-Event-Processors.md

     def __init__(self,name) :
         super().__init__(
-            name, # unique instance name because you could have more than one copy of a processor 'ldmx::MyProducer' #the full name including namespaces of the C++ class )
+            name, # unique instance name because you could have more than one copy of a processor 'ldmx::MyProducer', #the full name including namespaces of the C++ class 'MyModule' #the name of the module this processor is in (e.g. Ecal or Analysis) )

-        # include the MyModule library so that the application
-        #   "knows" the C++ for MyProducer
-        # MyModule is the module that MyProducer is in (e.g. Ecal or EventProc or Analysis)
-        from LDMX.MyModule import include
-        include.library()

         # define the parameters and their defaults
         #   notice that the names of the parameters